neo4j-partners/neo4j-generative-ai-google-cloud/README.md

     git clone https://github.com/neo4j-partners/intelligent-app-google-generativeai-neo4j.git
     cd intelligent-app-google-generativeai-neo4j

+We're going to be running the application on port 80.
+That requires root access, so first:

+    sudo su

-Before running it you have to login using GCP credentials via the `gcloud` cli.
+Login using GCP credentials via the `gcloud` cli.

     gcloud auth application-default login

 To install Streamlit and other dependencies:

     cd ui
-    sudo apt install python -y
+    apt install python -y
-    sudo apt install pip -y
+    apt install pip -y
     pip install -r requirements.txt

 You might need to ensure streamlit command is in the PATH.
 To do that (replace `MY_USER_NAME` in the command below):

     export PATH="/home/MY_USER_NAME/.local/bin/streamlit:$PATH"

 Next up you'll need to create a secrets file for the app to use.
-Edit the following command to generate that:
+Open the file and edit it:

     cd streamlit
     cd .streamlit
     cp secrets.toml.example secrets.toml
-    cd ..
+    vi secrets.toml

 You will now need to edit that file to reflect your credentials.

 To run the app at a port number, say 80:

+    cd ..
     streamlit run main.py --server.port=80

 On a GCP VM to run on port 80: